Ramsay Crooks: Astor expedition

 In 1809 Crooks and McClellan dissolved their partnership.
 Crooks went to Mackinac to work for the Northwest Company (fur traders) where William Price Hunt, the organizer of the Astor expedition, signed him as a partner in the Astor group to take part in the expedition.
 Crooks became a founding partner in the Pacific Fur Company.

 Crooks struggles on the expedition began quickly.
 After meeting Manuel Lisa and leaving the Missouri in 1810, Crooks fell seriously ill and had to be carried.
 Once he recovered, he nearly drowned on the Big Horn River when his canoe upset in rapids.
 Then, he was separated from the main group for twenty-seven days and nearly starved, though the main group had little more food than he did.

 After crossing the Rockies, Crooks and five others were left behind in rural Oregon due to being unable to travel farther.
-He finally reached Astoria in May of 1812 with John Day, three months after the rest of the group.
+He finally reached Astoria in May 1812 with John Day, three months after the rest of the group.
 A few days later, he relinquished his interest in the Pacific Fur Company, and traveled back east overland, crossing the South Pass in Wyoming as one of the first white men to do so.